rohan-deshpande/trux/docs/README.md

 **With Trux, your data stores become the sources of truth for your app's data dependent user interfaces.**

-Trux doesn't care how you structure your app, all you need to do is create some stores, connect components to them and watch it all work.
+All you need to do is create some stores, connect components to them and watch it all work.
 While it was designed with React and a REST API in mind, it can also be used with Vue and GraphQL \(and probably other frameworks/patterns\) with little to no difference.

 ## Learn more